i4lina/identicon-svg/README.md

 This will generate a new identicon.
 The size of the new svg will be between 4x4 and 8x8 (always a square), the width will be 128, the color will be randomly chosen.

-Identicon are made from hex hashes and you can provide one yourself.
-This is not a mean of encryption and you should not be using data relative to the user.
+Identicons are made from hex hashes and you can provide one yourself.
+This is not a means of encryption and you should not be using data relative to the user.
 That's why by default the hex hash is randomly generated.
-A function to create random hex hashes is also avalible.
+A function to create random hex hashes is also available.

 ```rust
 use identicons_svg::generate;